-Level Marks Description 2 3-4 Knowledge of one difference between benzodiazepines and beta blockers in how they treat the symptoms of stress is clear and accurate.
-The answer is mostly coherent with effective use of specialist terminology.
-1 1-2 Knowledge of one difference between benzodiazepines and beta blockers in how they treat the symptoms of stress is briefly stated with little elaboration.
-The answer may include inaccuracies and be poorly organised.
+Level Marks Description 2 3-4 Knowledge of the role of stress in illness is clear and accurate. • The answer is mostly coherent with effective use of specialist terminology.
+Knowledge of the role of stress in illness is briefly stated with little elaboration.
+1 1-2 • The answer may include inaccuracies and be poorly organised.
 Specialist terminology is either absent or inappropriately used.
 0 No relevant content.